Preludes (Chopin): Reputation and legacy

-The brevity and apparent lack of formal structure in the Op.
-28 set caused some consternation among critics at the time of their publication.
-No prelude is longer than 90 bars (No. 17), and the shortest (No. 7) is ca. 45 sec. and No. 9 is a mere 12 bars (but 1m25s).
+No prelude is longer than 90 bars (No. 17), and the shortest (No. 7) is ca. 45 seconds and No. 9 is a mere 12 bars (but 1 minute 25 seconds).
 Schumann said: "[t]hey are sketches, beginnings of études, or, so to speak, ruins, individual eagle pinions, all disorder and wild confusions."
 Liszt's opinion, however, was more positive: "Chopin's Preludes are compositions of an order entirely apart... they are poetic preludes, analogous to those of a great contemporary poet, who cradles the soul in golden dreams..."

 Among more recent assessments, musicologist Henry Finck said that "if all piano music in the world were to be destroyed, excepting one collection, my vote should be cast for Chopin's Preludes."
 Biographer Jeremy Nicholas writes that "[e]ven on their own, the 24 Preludes would have ensured Chopin's claim to immortality."

 In a detailed analysis, musicologist Anatole Leikin highlights a series of quotes and hidden themes centered around the dies irae sequence, the medieval sequence of the requiem mass.
 In doing so, the scholar emphasizes the unified conception of the collection, which presents itself as a profound meditation on the theme of death.
 In this perspective, the Preludes would be conceived in pairs (the first with the second, the third with the fourth, and so on), where the first would serve as a 'prelude' to the second.

 Despite the lack of formal thematic structure, motives do appear in more than one prelude.
 Scholar Jeffrey Kresky has argued that Chopin's Op.
 28 is more than the sum of its parts:

 Individually they seem like pieces in their own right...
 But each works best along with the others, and in the intended order...
 The Chopin preludes seem to be at once twenty-four small pieces and one large one.
 As we note or sense at the start of each piece the various connections to and changes from the previous one, we then feel free to involve ourselves – as listeners, as players, as commentators – only with the new pleasure at hand.